johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:

 - Style the side navigation.
 We are going to limit dropdown items as they currently are, and make a more robust side-nav that would show siblings and children.
-- Fix image gallery/lightbox bug (for some reason the lightbox gallery doesn't work when an image is clicked).
 - Create an image container that crops the image in the portrait instead of distorting it.
 - Style contact form component
 - Fix the landing page issue on mobile.
 A possible fix would be adding links on the mobile drilldown menu.